catmj/Goodreaders/README.md

     cleaning\create_fake_data.py
         Generates fake feature vectors for a list of title-author pairs (for testing purposes). app\streamlit.py
-        Creates an app to make the recommendation process easier.
+        Creates an app with a user interface that makes the recommendation process easier.

 Other scripts not used:
     big_data_set\scripts_older_versions\author_names.py